SzymonNowakowski/DIY_combination_lock_safe/README.md

-# DIY wooden case
+# DIY combination lock safe

-A DIY wooden case design for laser-cutting from plywood
+A DIY three-dial combination-lock project for laser-cutting from plywood

 # Assembly insructions